Grade Level: 4 (3-5)

 - (alternative energy source if no sunshine) desk lamp

 Brainstorm with students to identify different ways we use energy.
-Create a KWL chart on the classroom board (see the Assessment section).
+Create a Know / Want to Know/ Learn (KWL) chart on the classroom board (or use the provided KWL Chart).
 (Possible ideas: Stoves for cooking, heating our homes, powering light bulbs.)

 All the ideas you just named are inventions that use energy and benefit people.
 Before engineers could create any of these inventions, they first learned about the properties or characteristics of energy.